-At four weeks, participants in the control group and the DA group will be asked to repeat an online assessment of the measures below:
+At 4 weeks, participants in the control group and the DA group will be asked to repeat an online assessment of the measures below:

-1. General help-seeking questionnaire (actual)
+1. GHSQ (actual)

-2. Stage of decision-making scale
+- 2. Stage of Decision-Making Scale

-3. Questionnaire on anticipated discrimination
+- 3. OUAD

-4. Decisional conflict scale
+- 4. Decisional Conflict Scale

-5. Questions on their experience of using DA
+- 5. Questions on their experience of using DA

 Follow-up assessments will take place at the school in the participant's lunch break or after school.
-Once this assessment is complete, they will be invited to participate in a qualitative interview, which will include exploration of factors relating to involvement in the study (e.g.

-influences on participation, potential sources of contamination between control and intervention groups) and, for intervention participants, views and experiences of the DA

-(e.g. how, if at all, the DA prompted help-seeking behaviour).
+Once this assessment is complete, they will be invited to participate in a qualitative interview, which will include exploration of factors relating to involvement in the study (eg, influences on participation, potential sources of contamination between control and intervention groups) and, for intervention participants, views and experiences of the DA (eg, how, if at all, the DA prompted help-seeking behaviour).